its4u/demo-openshift-rhsso/README.md

 oc secrets link sso-service-account sso-https-secret sso-jgroups-secret sso-truststore-secret -n demo-rhsso
 ```

+#### Configuration of the RH-SSO OpenShift pod

 Now you can create the Red Hat Single Sign-On pod:
-- Under the OpenShift Online console, you can then add to project an RH-SSO server (from project demo-rhsso catalog).
+- Under the OpenShift Online console, you can then add to project an RH-SSO server (select from project dropdown).
 - The default values should be okay as, for convience, they are hardcoded in the template.

+#### Usage of RH-SSO

+In the next steps, you're likely to be prompted for untrusted CA because we generated them ourselves.

+To confirm the pod is running properly:
-Go to https://secure-sso-demo-rhsso.e4ff.pro-eu-west-1.openshiftapps.com/ to see RH-SSO running.
+- Go to https://secure-sso-demo-rhsso.e4ff.pro-eu-west-1.openshiftapps.com/ to see RH-SSO running.
-Click on the Administration Console link.
+- Click on the Administration Console link.
-Login using default credentials (admin/password).
+- Login using credentials (defaults are admin/password).
-You should be logged into the "Demo" realm.
+- You should now be logged into the "Demo" realm.
-Look at the list of client, it is almost empty (except RH-SSO own clients).
+- Look at the list of clients, it is almost empty (except RH-SSO own clients).

-Them look at the Realm Settings menu entry and go to Keys tabs.
-Copy the Public Key (of RSA).

-### Create EAP Server
+### EAP Server

 Now, it is time to create the EAP server to deploy your API backend application.

+#### Preparation of the EAP OpenShift template

 The following commands will:
 - add to the project the tempate from EAP with SSO adapter